-Hundreds of people have taken part in the first Save South Tyneside Hospital campaign rally.
+Hundreds take part in first Save South Tyneside Hospital march

 Protesters of all ages stood side by side with representatives from political parties to march in protest to NHS cuts which they fear could see hospital services transferred from South Tyneside to Sunderland.